apache/cordova-cli/doc/readme.md

         cordova plugin rm camera --nosave

-- Do not remove the plugin from the project and `npm uninstall` it.
-Do not remove it from the `node_modules` directory:
+- Remove the plugin from the project.
+Do not remove it from the node_modules directory and don't run npm uninstall under the hood:

         cordova plugin rm camera --nofetch